spineo/local-yum-mariadb/README.md

 gpgcheck=1
 ```

-The _gpgcheck_ can be disable initially but, if you want to set this up as I did, you can run the below commands as _root_:
+The _gpgcheck_ can be disabled initially but, if you want to set this up as I did, you can run the below commands as _root_:

 ```
 cd /etc/pki/rpm-gpg